 RIDE THE HIGH COUNTRY

-On the other hand there are some moments in which Peckinpah shows his propensity to push the boundaries.
+Whilst the lead actors are Joel McCrae and Randolph Scott, and you can’t get much more traditional than that, there are sequences where Peckinpah shows his willingness to push the boundaries.
 There’s an horrific scene in which à young bride nearly gets gangbanged by the groom’s brothers.
-And in the climactic shootout Peckinpah doesn’t softsoap the brutal violence.
+And in the climactic shootout Peckinpah doesn’t soft-pedal the brutal violence.

 The characters they play (who know each other from way back) have both fallen on hard times but have reacted in different ways.